mojib2014/personal-portfolio/data/blog/code-sample.md

 date: "2016-03-08"
 tags: ["markdown", "code", "features"]
 draft: false
-excerpt: Example of a markdown file with code blocks and syntax highlighting
+summary: Example of a markdown file with code blocks and syntax highlighting
-coverImage: /blog/data-structures/array-1.png
-author:
-  name: Mojib
-  picture: "/profile_pic.png"
-ogImage:
-  url: "/blog/data-structures/array-1.png"
 ---

 A sample post with markdown.